solo244/website_kvd/README.md

 - Refactor and clean up all css
 - Refactor and clean up all js

-### Todo for v1.3
+### Version 1.3
-- [x] Save tutorials previously visited
+- Save tutorials previously visited
-- [x] Reload Github stats via alt source
+- Reload Github stats via alt source
-- [x] Add update block on homepage
+- Add update block on homepage
-- [x] In between overview on tutorials page
+- In between overview on tutorials page
-- [x] Remove sourcemapping in production
+- Remove sourcemapping in production
-- [x] Add background images to main headers
+- Add background images to main headers

+### Todo for v1.4
+- [ ] Forgot alt img tag - usability
+- [ ] Slideshow for news item
+- [ ] Reading bar to show progress for tutorials

-### Planned for v1.4
+### Planned for v1.5
 - Sweet alerts
 - When switching projects, the animation is "spotty"
-- Forgot alt img tag - usability
-- Slideshow for news item
 - Mobile menu for tutorials
 - Mobile menu for general menu -> hamburger
-- Reading bar to show progress for tutorials
 - Hover state for homepage timeline with images
 - Grading system for tutorials via emoticons